-Work Product: Monthly UPWP invoices Work Product: Indirect Cost Rate (ICR) analysis and predetermined fixed rate established for each fiscal year
+Work Product: Monthly UPWP invoices

+Work Product: Indirect Cost Rate (ICR) analysis and predetermined fixed rate established for each fiscal year

-- 2. Audits and Audit Preparation: Preparation for annual financial audits in compliance with OMB Circulars A-87 and A-133, and others as appropriate. - Work Product: Annual Financial Audit for each fiscal year meeting the requirements of OMB Circulars A-97 and A-133 and submitted through the federal clearinghouse.
+2. Audits and Audit Preparation: Preparation for annual financial audits in compliance with OMB Circulars A-87 and A-133, and others as appropriate.

+Work Product: Annual Financial Audit for each fiscal year meeting the requirements of clearinghouse.